 2 – Choose straw

 Check the firmness of boots.
-If the straw is not tight enough, water and organic fertilizer that you will bring there will only cross the boot and through, and it will deform quickly.
+If it is not tight enough, water and organic fertilizer that you will bring there will only cross the boot and through, and it will deform quickly.

 Place the boot in the sun, the vertical strands for a good penetration of the water and of future roots.

-Tip: If you have old straw bales, the decomposition process will be faster to implement.
+Tip: If you have old bales, the decomposition process will be faster to implement.

 3 – Activate the fermentation of the straw